OSGeo/PROJ/docs/source/development/reference/datatypes.rst

 .. c:type:: PJ

     Object containing everything related to a given projection or transformation.
-    As a user of the PROJ.4 library your are only exposed to pointers to this object and the contents are hidden in the public API. :c:type:`PJ` objects are created with :c:func:`proj_create` and destroyed with :c:func:`proj_destroy`.
+    As a user of the PROJ.4 library you are only exposed to pointers to this object and the contents is hidden behind the public API. :c:type:`PJ` objects are created with :c:func:`proj_create` and destroyed with :c:func:`proj_destroy`.